Seven billionaires in Britain's top-25 richest hedge fund managers' list

-LONDON Britain's top-25 richest hedge fund managers' wealth rose by 1.8 billion pounds ($2.70 billion) to 14.8 billion pounds over the past year, the Sunday Times Rich List showed.
+LONDON Britain's top-25 richest hedge fund managers' wealth rose by 1.8 billion pounds to 14.8 billion pounds over the past year, the Sunday Times Rich List showed.

 Hedge funds typically charge 2 percent for management and take 20 percent cut in performance generated, making hundreds of millionaires every year in the $3 trillion industry.